msmcs-robotics/blog/content/post/sumo_robo_rules_2023.md

 > Summer 2023
 >
-> **First Prize:** The winning team members of the robot competition will each get a tuition waiver for one class at the Mat-Su College.
+> **First Prize:** The winning team members of the robot competition will each receive a tuition waiver for one class taught at the Mat-Su College.
->
->

 ## **About The Event**